AR1972/Local-Dialup-ISP/README.md

 That completes the Access Server side of the configuration.
 For the dial in side you will need some FXS ports (VIC-4FXS/DID) and another T1 card that provides a voice-port, I used a VWIC2-2MFT-T1/E1.
-One last thing, you will need you make a T1 PRI crossover cable.
+One last thing, you will need you make a T1 PRI crossover cable to connect the VWIC2-2MFT-T1/E1 to the NM-1CE1T1-PRI.

 https://www.kieranlane.com/2012/02/26/isdn-crossover-cable-pinout/